Share

 Annual allowance charge

-The objective of the annual allowance charge is to remove the tax relief given to any pension contributions over the annual allowance.
+The aim of the annual allowance charge is to remove the tax relief given to any pension contributions over the annual allowance.

-The steps for calculating the annual allowance charge and how to pay the annual allowance charge can be found in HMRC's Pensions Tax Manual (opens in a new window).
+The steps for calculating the annual allowance charge and how to pay the annual allowance charge can be found in HMRC Pensions Tax Manual - PTM056000 - Annual allowance: tax charge (opens in a new window).

 For worked examples of the annual allowance charge, see HMRC Pensions Tax manual - PTM056130 - Annual allowance: tax charge: rate of tax charge: worked examples (opens in a new window).